gvwilson/sensibleadventures/coriandel/coriandel.md

 Well, that very night, the raccoons left one of his own cross-splice traps in the night jar under his bed.
 He lived, but he never walked the same way afterward.
-The emir's guards didn't do more than take his name---His Highness doesn't care much for slavers---but word got around pretty quickly that anyone who hurt one of the Gifted had better watch themselves.
+The emir's guards didn't do more than take his name---His Grace doesn't care much for slavers---but word got around pretty quickly that anyone who hurt one of the Gifted had better watch themselves.